jotasprout/RoxorRescue2022/README.md

 Only item in _US&R-23-FG_ that might not be covered is "Assess void space and atmospheric conditions."

 Current vision for app includes these simple tasks.

-Future additions (either to this mobile version or a larger "manager" version) could include:
+**Other Benefits**
+- Consistent data structure - in the past, different teams _"often used a derivative of the 'X'.
+Many improvised their own version, and some may not have used a marking system at all."_ (Miller) Also, from what I've read, there are multiple 'TFW' variants that, to this day, nobody knows the origin of.
+- No need to search for where 'X' may have been put by another team
+- In such a situation, #offlineFirst is a huge benefit.
-- names & titles of users/team members
+- Eliminates cost of spray paint
+- Eliminates running out of spray paint
+- Eliminates need to carry bunch of spray paint cans
+- Consistent legibility of symbols and information
-- team assignments of users/team members
+- Centralization and consolidation of data
-- Reports, tasks, visual info per _US&R-23-FG_ 5-1 thru 5-4 and 5-13 thru 5-14
-- Mobile app could have short menus with editable fields supplemented by a "manager" populating menus with options unique to but standard within disaster region or entity
+- Eliminates having to clean off spray paint

+## UX/UI
 Here is the current UI/UX concept I scrambled in Photoshop:

 <img src="https://github.com/jotasprout/RoxorRescue/blob/master/imgs/UIsketch.jpg" width="500" height=auto alt="Photo of a house with FEMA search symbols overlay">